colinhartigan/ece-2031-hspg/brainstorming.md

 Servos can be directed to move to an absolute position or relatively to the current position.
 The current positions can be read via (ANOTHER COMMAND).
 Angles are 8 bit unsigned integers.

 Angles beyond the maximum range, when setting absolutely, are clamped to the maximum/minimum angles.
-When setting relatively, the angle is added to the current position and wraps around.
+When setting relatively, the angle is added to the current position and wraps if needed.

 | Bit | Use                           |
 | --- | ----------------------------- |